Coronavirus digest: Get a booster after 3 months, says German vaccine body | DW | 21.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany's vaccine body has shortened the recommended period before receiving a coronavirus booster shot.
-Elsewhere, New Zealand has postponed the reopening of its borders.
+Germany's vaccine body has shortened the recommended period before receiving a COVID booster.
+Thats as the EU medicine watchdog said its too soon to say if vaccines must be changed to fight omicron.
 DW has the latest.

 The vaccine authority in Germany has shortened the recommended waiting period between a second dose of vaccine and receiving a booster shot